dropmeaword/how-to-read-software/PITCHME.md

 - start from the more abstract and work your way to the concrete
 - ask yourself first WHAT it does before you dig into HOW it does it
-- use comments next to the code you are reading to slowly bring
+- use comments next to the code you are reading to slowly bring it closer to your domain of understanding

 ---